Graph Signal Processing for Global Stock Market Realized Volatility Forecasting: Introduction

+Having identified the DY-magnetic-Laplacian method yields a more informative representation of the RV spillover network, this study next employs GSP techniques to fully exploit the topological advantages of the chosen graph.
+GSP provides a principled framework for analyzing and forecasting signals defined over networks, making it particularly well-suited to capture the cross-market volatility dynamics embedded in the spillover structure.
+The integration of the magnetic Laplacian with GSP methods is not merely a technical choice, but a necessity: it allows directional spillovers to be incorporated while ensuring that the spectral properties of the network are leveraged in the modeling process, which is ideal for the chosen DY-magnetic-Laplacian construction method.
+The methodological rationale is discussed in detail in Section \ref{Methodology and Implementation}.

+Building on this foundation, we propose a new GSP-based forecasting method that extends the well-established Heterogeneous Autoregressive (HAR) framework for RV forecasting.
+The HAR model, introduced by \citet{Corsi2009} and subsequently extended by \citet{patton2015good}, \citet{Bollerslev2018} and others, has remained popular in financial econometrics due to its balance of simplicity and empirical effectiveness.
+By embedding HAR dynamics into a GSP framework (GSP-HAR), this study aims to enhance the multi-asset RV forecasting accuracy by explicitly accounting for volatility interdependencies across markets, which is not captured by the traditional HAR models.

+Therefore, this paper makes two main contributions to the literature on RV forecasting.
+Firstly, this study employs the GSE as a diagnostic tool for evaluating the effectiveness of different volatility spillover network constructions.
+By examining how well the time-varying behavior of RV GSE aligns with financial market conditions, the analysis provides an intuitive and model-agnostic way to verify whether a network topology meaningfully reflects volatility interdependencies.
+This approach highlights a straightforward yet often overlooked principle: more accurate volatility forecasts can be achieved by first identifying the most informative network construction and then tailoring graph-based models to that structure.

+Secondly, the research introduces the GSP-HAR framework, integrating GSP into the well-established HAR model.
+While existing HAR extensions incorporate volatility spillover effects by adding intermarket variables and thereby treating volatility linkages as exogenous covariates \citep{Bubak2011, Liang2020, Zhang2025}, the GSP-HAR framework instead embeds the volatility spillover effects within the graph spectral domain.
+By combining the volatility interrelationships and historical RV patterns, the proposed approach explicitly models both temporal and cross-market volatility dynamics.
+Empirical results demonstrate that this integration not only captures volatility spillovers more effectively, but also delivers substantial improvements in RV forecasting accuracy.

-The organization of this paper is as follows.
-Section 2 provides a review of pertinent literature.
-Section 3 discusses the motivation for this study.
-Section 4 details the methods and practical application of the proposed model.
-Section 5 presents the conducted experiments and their results and the corresponding codes are available at { \url{https://github.com/MikeZChi/GSPHAR.git}}.
-Section 6 concludes the discussion.
+The paper is organized as follows.
+Section \ref{Background} provides preliminaries of pertinent concepts and models.
+The relevant volatility GSE calculation, the application of the magnetic Laplacian and GSP techniques and the proposed framework are developed in Section \ref{Methodology and Implementation}.
+Section \ref{sec: Experiments} presents the conducted experiments and their results.
+The implementation code is available at { \url{https://github.com/MikeZChi/GSPHAR.git}}.
+Section \ref{sec: Conclusion} concludes the paper.